FAQS: Frequently Asked Questions about the Youthlinc Service Year

 Flights (including in-country flights as necessary), in-country transport, accommodations, food, water, a day or so of tourist activities, major medical & evacuation insurance, supervision and direction of Youthlinc team leaders during the Service Year and in-country.
 However, your passport and recommended vaccinations, personal needs, souvenirs, beverages other than water are your own financial responsibility.

 Youthlinc is a 501c3, nonprofit organization.
 Donations are tax deductible.
-Half of our participants raise all the trip cost.
+Many participants raise all trip costs.
 Almost everyone fundraises some.
 We give fundraising advice at General Orientation and at team meetings.
-We stagger program payments November –April to give participants time to ask friends, family, neighbors, and others for donations.
+We stagger program payments November-April to give participants time to ask friends, family, neighbors, and others for donations.

 Financial support is awarded after acceptance, after initial deposits are made, in December of each Service Year.
 There is no guarantee of financial support, so participants should anticipate paying or raising trip costs.

 Youthlinc accepts applications for the Service Year mid-August through mid-October of each year.
 Check our website www.youthlinc.org/apply for application deadline.
-Notification of acceptance goes out in October.
+Notification of acceptance is sent in October.

 International service trip dates are in June and July each year.
 Trips are approximately two weeks long.
 Check our website Service Year section for more information.